-Recognizes the bargaining partners as equal and therefore allows bargaining on equal terms.
+The bargaining partners are recognized as equal, thereby allowing bargaining on equal terms.

-The parties shall be free to negotiate all matters connected with the dispute presented for negotiation.
+The parties are free to negotiate all matters connected with the dispute presented for negotiation.

-Flexibility.
+Negotiation is flexible.

-Show understanding of the socio-economic implications of a deadlock.
+The parties understand the socioeconomic implications of a deadlock.

-Show the ability to find an equilibrium, which will give face-savers to each party.
+Finding equilibrium can save face for either party.

-Carry out negotiation in an atmosphere devoid of harassment, threats, and duress.
+Negotiation is carried out in an atmosphere devoid of harassment, threats, or duress.

-Carry out bargaining honestly and transparently.
+Bargaining is carried out honestly and transparently.

-Good Faith Bargaining.
+Good faith bargaining

-To bargain in good faith means that the parties will ensure that they meet as agreed to negotiate with an open mind over negotiation or dispute issues. bargaining in good faith means that the parties in a negotiation are encouraged to do the following:-
+To bargain in good faith means that the parties meet as agreed, with an open mind over issues in dispute.
+Bargaining in good faith means that the negotiating parties in a negotiation are encouraged to do the following:

-Obey the 3D rules of no deceit, no denial, and no delay.
+Observe the principles of no deceit, no denial, and no delay.

-Management should not deny unions the right to collective bargaining, and parties should be truthful to themselves.
-They should also bargain with an open mind.
+Do not deny unions the right to collective bargaining.

+Be truthful to themselves.

-Parties should refrain from deceits that could mask the true essence of issues on the negotiating table.
-They should also provide verifiable data and give information, which would enhance knowledge-based negotiation.
+Refrain from deceits that could mask the true essence of issues on the negotiating table.

+Provide verifiable data, and give information that would enhance a knowledge-based negotiation.

 Follow the ground rules, which will enhance the prospect of a negotiable settlement.

-Regard all items within the scope of bargaining as rightly negotiable and problems that should be solved bilaterally.
+Regard all items within the scope of bargaining as rightly negotiable and solvable bilaterally.

-Discuss demands freely, thoroughly, and justify adverse reactions with reasons.
+Discuss demands freely and thoroughly, and justify adverse reactions with reasons.

-Considers compromise proposals to find a mutually satisfactory basis for agreement or settlement.
+Consider compromise proposals to find a mutually satisfactory basis for agreement or settlement.

 Give information that will enable the other party to bargain responsibly.

-Once the parties sign an agreement, there should not be any delay in its implementation.
-Where any of the parties cannot fulfill the terms of the deal, that party should not delay in informing the other party for a meeting to resolve the new issues or challenges.
+Once the parties sign an agreement, there should not be any delay in implementation.
+Any party that cannot fulfill the terms of the deal should inform the other party and ask for a meeting to resolve the new issues or challenges.

-Generally, the adoption of good-faith bargaining by disputants or salary negotiation creates mutual respect and mutual trust during bargaining, and it promotes a win-win outcome.
-Besides, it goes a long way to determine the course of future relationships.
-It is a practical necessity, which helps parties to move closer to their interests and needs.
+Generally, the adoption of good faith bargaining by disputants creates mutual respect and mutual trust during bargaining, and it also promotes a win–win outcome.
+Besides, it goes a long way to determining the course of future relationships.
+It is a practical necessity that helps the parties to move closer to their interests and needs.

-Collective bargaining has gone far beyond the bread and butter process or just multiplying the current organizational meal subsidy at work by three and then by six household members in arriving at a meal subsidy demanded in negotiation.
-Both sides, especially the unions, must carry out diligent and research on benchmarks with at least five comparators.
-This should not just be on emoluments, but also in what the others produce, their overheads, areas of operations, and bottom lines.
-For instance, if the NNPC unions want to benchmark their earnings with any company in the upstream, they should also consider what the NNPC produces in the upstream, the population of employees, assets, and liabilities, and the bottom lines of the comparators.
-Other areas of consideration should include access to foreign exchange, the turnaround time of projects, the overhead costs of comparators, etc.
+Collective bargaining has gone far beyond the bread-and-butter process of just multiplying the current meal subsidy at work by three and then by six household members to arrive at the subsidy demanded in negotiation.
+Both sides, especially the unions, must carry out diligent research on benchmarks with at least five comparators.
+This research should not just be on emoluments, but also on what other companies produce, their overhead, their areas of operations, and their bottom lines.
+For instance, if the Nigerian National Petroleum Corporation (NNPC) unions want to benchmark their earnings with any company in the upstream sector, they should also consider what the NNPC produces in that sector, the population of employees in other companies, and those companies’ assets, liabilities, and bottom lines.
+Other areas of consideration should include access to foreign exchange, the turnaround time of projects, and so on.